hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 }, 1000);
 ```

 This piece of code will attempt to fetch todo notes from the placeholder endpoint then log them into the console every second.
-Now the problem with this is that every time you want to log the code, you'd have to fetch the data again. **This is highly inefficient.**
+Now, the problem is, every time you want to log the code, you'd have to fetch the data again. **This is highly inefficient and can lead to race condition.**

-Imagine you're the owner of an API and you have to do fetching in a high frequency.
-Every unnecessary API call you make to the server will both congest the server, add a few cents to the traffic cost and make your code slower.
+Imagine you're the owner of a server that handles high frequency API calls.
+Every unnecessary API call you make to the server will congest the server, add a few cents to the traffic cost and make your code much slower.

 So how do we fix this?
 We memoize, of course: